HamedBahram/next-starter-with-theme/README.md

 pnpm i
 ```

-One you install all dependencies, run the development server:
+Once you installed the dependencies, run the development server:

 ```bash
 pnpm dev